GovTechSG/apex-cloud-troubleshooting/docs/logs/debugging-API-issues.md

 ## Step 2: Use the Traffic Trace dashboard

-To debug a specific API request, you can use the available filters in the dashboard to narrow down the data displayed in the panels.
+You can use the available filters in the dashboard to narrow down the data displayed in the panels.

 ![Select dashboard filters](/images/dashboard-filters.png)